JQR888/Hardhat-FundMe/README.md

 # Hardhat Fund Me

-This is a solidity project FundMe project.
+This is a solidity FundMe project.

-# Credit to Patrick Collins
+# Credit to Patrick Alpha